AI Summary of Peer-Reviewed Research

 • The paper proposes a smart safety helmet for coal miners.

-• The helmet includes heartbeat, humidity, gas, and temperature sensors.
+• The helmet is designed to monitor heartbeat, humidity, gas, and temperature.

-• Alert messages are sent to mobile phones and email through IoT.
+• Alerts are intended to reach authorized people by mobile phone and email through IoT.

 Disclosure